Buy Links – eBook

 “Jack?
 Talk to me?”
 Riley used his free hand to cup Jack’s cheek and pressed firmly when Jack turned his head slightly into the touch.
-There was something in his cornflower eyes—uncertainty maybe?
+There was something in his blue eyes—uncertainty maybe?

 “Neil came to see me yesterday with a prenup he wanted me to take a look at.”

 Riley wasn’t surprised.
-Jack was not only worried about the age gap between his mom and the younger veterinarian but also about any and all money and property in his mom’s name that the guy would have access to as her new husband.
+Jack was not only worried about the age gap between his mom and the young veterinarian, but also about all the money and property in his mom’s name that the guy would have access to as her new husband.
 Riley, on the other hand, thought Neil was a good guy; he loved Donna to distraction, despite the twenty-year difference.

 Riley cursed that, with Jack increasing the horse training side of the D and with him so involved in the latest Hayes Oil project, they had lost track of each other over the last few days.
 Damn it.
-If he had been here when Neil visited to speak to Jack then maybe he could have smoothed things over.
+If he had been here when Neil spoke to Jack then maybe he could have smoothed things over.

 “A prenup is a good thing.
 Right?”
-Riley leaned in a little more and it felt right when Jack circled his waist with his arms, both of his large capable hands resting on his lower back.
-He could feel the flex of his lover’s muscles in his broad chest and it didn’t matter that a hundred people were only thirty feet away around the side of the barn; he really wanted Jack.
+Riley leaned in a little more, and Jack instinctively circled his waist with his arms, both of his large, capable hands resting on his lower back.
+He could feel the flex of his lover’s muscles in his broad chest, and it didn’t matter that a hundred people were only thirty feet away around the side of the barn; he really wanted Jack.

 “No,” Jack responded simply.
-“He talked to me and he was defensive and I tried to tell him that I trusted my mom and her choices but he didn’t listen.
-Just kept asking me to read the prenup and telling me I should get my lawyers to look at it to make sure.”
+“He talked to me —he was defensive — I tried to tell him that I trusted my mom and her choices, but he didn’t listen.
+He just kept asking me to read the prenup and telling me I should get my lawyers to look at it to make sure.”